gentimouton/dives/README.md

 # dives
 quick and dirty dives into various datasets

+# anaconda setup
+- download and install anaconda (it comes with its own python)
+- test on Windows: press windows key, type `jupyter` and enter
+- if this does not open in browser, [fix it](https://stackoverflow.com/a/46830008)
+- if desired (saves 1-2 clicks), [configure notebook directory](https://stackoverflow.com/a/47042617)

 # best practices i'm not doing

 - use `virtualenv`
 - default `%autoreload 2` in notebooks https://stackoverflow.com/a/5399339 (seems to not always work on Windows)
 - save dependencies `pip freeze > requirements.txt`
+- make modules in python, unit test them, and import them in notebooks
 - high-level pickling: Joblib caches return values based on function name and parameters passed.
 ```python
 from sklearn.externals.joblib import Memory